Wyntuition/jekyll-now/_posts/2018-03-28-container-activities.md

 Audience Skill Level: practical hands-on experience and understanding of Docker (we won't have time to go over Docker concepts)

 Benefits: Many know the need of containerization in order to take advantage of the benefits of modern software delivery approaches.
 Container-based software is relatively new to most organizations, and the ecosystem seems daunting when first entering it.
-One of the best ways to understand how to move forward on container orchestration and management is trying it out or seeing it in action.
-This will show how to get started with container management by deploying a containerized application into a container management system such as Kubernetes.
+One of the best ways to understand how to move forward is trying it out or seeing it in action.
+This tutorial will take you through how to get started with container management, by setting up a container management system such as Kubernetes, and deploying a containerized application into it.

 [Instructor Bio](https://wyntuition.github.io/bio/)